-When the Superintendent or Principal (Referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law §3214(3), the administration must immediately notify the student orally.
-If the student denies the misconduct, the administration must provide an explanation of the basis for the proposed suspension.
-The administration must also notify the student's parents in writing that the student may be suspended from school.
+When the Superintendent or Principal (referred to as the "suspending authority") proposes to suspend a student charged with misbehavior for five days or less pursuant to Education Law §3214(3), the suspending authority must immediately notify the student orally.
+If the student denies the misbehavior, the suspending authority must provide an explanation of the basis for the proposed suspension.
+The suspending authority must also notify the student's parents in writing that the student may be suspended from school.
 The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents.
 Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting the parents.